duenng/csci3100_project_spring_2023/readme.md

 # Tertwit

-This is the project of CSCI3100 Group D6 in the 2022-2023 2nd semester: Tertwit.

-## Overview
-Twitter performs as a social networking media platform.
-It provides a microblogging service that allows users to post ‘tweets’ containing texts, photos, emojis and links.
+Tertwit is a social networking media platform designed to connect people from all around the world.
+It provides a microblogging service that allows users to post ‘tweets’ containing texts, photos, emojis, and links.
 Additionally, users can send instant messages to interact with their friends or even strangers.
-Twitter is designed for people to communicate and connect one another neglecting space, time and ethnicity.

 ## Key Features

-Third-party Account Registration
+### Third-party Account Registration

-For flexibility and simplicity, we allow users to register their accounts by email, Google account, GitHub account as well as Facebook account.
-For convenience, third-party users do not need to type password again if they have already logged in their accounts on the corresponding third-party platforms.
+For flexibility and simplicity, Tertwit allows users to register their accounts using email, Google, GitHub, and Facebook accounts.
+Users who have already logged in their accounts on the corresponding third-party platforms do not need to type their passwords again.

-Administrator Accounts
+### Administrator Accounts

-There will be administrator accounts.
-They can view all user information, excluding passwords for privacy.
-Administrators shall remove users who have violated some rules, and add users if needed.
-A customized, separated authentication portal and a control dashboard will be set up for administrators for convenient management.
+Tertwit has administrator accounts that can view all user information, excluding passwords for privacy.
+Administrators have the power to remove users who have violated rules, and add users if needed.
+A customized, separated authentication portal, and a control dashboard will be set up for administrators for convenient management.

-Private chat
+### Private Chat

-Users can start private conversations with any users.
-Users can enable or disable this feature in user settings, users cannot send any messages to others who have disabled this feature.
+Tertwit allows users to start private conversations with any other user.
+Users can enable or disable this feature in user settings.
+Users cannot send any messages to others who have disabled this feature.

 ## Groupmates / Collaborators

-Ng Sui Yat 1155159112
+- Ng Sui Yat 1155159112
-Shum Ching Chit 1155159019
+- Shum Ching Chit 1155159019
-Sze Siu Hong 1155159235
+- Sze Siu Hong 1155159235
-Li Wing Lok 1155158024
+- Li Wing Lok 1155158024
-Tsang Wai Choi Richard 1155177404
+- Tsang Wai Choi Richard 1155177404

 ## Updates

+No updates as of now.